MaddelaTejaswi/assignment2-Maddela/AboutMe.md

 | Germany                         | for master's education              | 2 years              |
 | Turkey                          | fun and chicken                     | 2 months             |
 | Maldives                        | to experience beach                 | 2 weeks              |

+******

+# Quotes

+> There is no sunrise so beautiful that it is worth waking me up to see it. _Tejaswi_
+> People say money is not the key to happiness, but I have always figured if you have enough money, you can have a key made. _Tejaswi_